Study: New imaging technology shows promise in detecting of spread of prostate cancer

 - The large study sample size allowed researchers to determine if the technology works in multiple patients and to observe if side effects are associated with its use.

-- For CONDOR, the sample population was restricted to men whose blood test suggested their cancer had returned, which suggests that the technology may be useful in detecting recurring cancer.
+- For CONDOR, the sample population was restricted to men whose blood test suggested their prostate cancer had returned, which suggests that the technology may be useful in detecting recurring cancer.

 Limitations

-- Despite finding more cancers that spread, the studies do not show that use of 18FDCFPyL PSMA to find cancer spread earlier improves outcomes such as survival.
+- Despite finding more prostate cancers that spread, the studies do not show that use of 18FDCFPyL PSMA to find cancer spread earlier improves outcomes such as survival.

 - These research findings have not been published.
 The following limitations will likely be included in a publication:

 - Researchers did not mention how much time elapsed between standard imaging and imaging with 18FDCFPyL PSMA.
-It is possible that the cancer may have been limited to the during standard imaging if much time had passed between the two procedures.
+It is possible that the cancer may have been limited to the prostate during standard imaging if much time had passed between the two procedures.

 - The studies did not mention race/ethnicity among patients.
 Medical procedures may work better or worse for people of different races and ethnicities.